KnapsackPro/docs.knapsackpro.com/_posts/2017-03-26-auto-balancing-7-hours-tests-between-100-parallel-jobs-on-ci-buildkite-example.md

 # What else can I learn?

-* __An example repository of how to run Rails CI with [Knapsack Pro and test steps in parallel with Buildkite](https://github.com/KnapsackPro/buildkite-rails-parallel-example-with-knapsack_pro)__
+* __See an example repository of how to run Rails CI with [Knapsack Pro and test steps in parallel with Buildkite](https://github.com/KnapsackPro/buildkite-rails-parallel-example-with-knapsack_pro).
+Here is an example for [Docker, Knapsack Pro and Buildkite](https://github.com/KnapsackPro/buildkite-rails-docker-parallel-example-with-knapsack_pro).__
 * What is [optimal order of test commands](https://github.com/KnapsackPro/knapsack_pro-ruby#what-is-optimal-order-of-test-commands)?
 * Learn more about [Knapsack Pro parallelisation](https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=auto-balancing-buildkite)